Access loaded data in Python

 pip install ibis-framework

-dlt will then wrap an ibis.UnboundTable
+dlt will then allow you to get an ibis.UnboundTable

 dataset = pipeline.dataset()